varungujjar/deutsche-bahn-api-app/README.md

 ## If it was a bigger project:

-- Would have chosen typescript.
+- Would have chosen Typescript.
 - Would have used React Forms where more fields were needed to be validated.
 - Using Redux/Context for API calls and data flow.